Welcome to today's edition of the Rush 24-7 podcast.

 I mean, I referred to it as an uncivil war, but I was first there, folks.

-By months I was first to describe what's going on, but besides that, Rich in the New York Times really rips into the Clintons.
+But besides that, Rich in the New York Times really rips into the Clintons.

-Apparently, Mrs. Clinton had this 21 state national town hall the other day, didn't have any blacks in it.
+Apparently, Mrs. Clinton had this 21-state national town hall the other day.

 There were no black people in any of these satellite cities standing up to ask questions, only Hispanics.

-Here's the a woman and her husband who have exploited and depended on black votes for all of these years, now freezing them out just to win a primary, throwing blacks under the bus just to win a primary.
+Here's a woman and her husband who have exploited and depended on black votes for all of these years, now freezing them out just to win a primary, throwing blacks under the bus just to win a primary.

-Uh but they are clearly discombobulated at the Clinton camp.
+But they are clearly discombobulated at the Clinton camp.

-I mean, is saying nothing.
+I mean, he's saying nothing.

 But people are crying, and they're in tears listening to it.